Most Used Categories

 Other gambling research from Australia shows that people with existing problem gambling behaviors are most at risk from using an app like NFL slots.

-More than half of U.S. online sports bettors have chased their losses, and roughly two-thirds of NFL bettors have lost more than they intended.
-Sports betting addiction rates are high.
+More than half of U.S. online sports bettors have chased their losses, and roughly 60% of NFL bettors have lost more than they intended.
+Problem betting rates are high.

-Once a user has developed a problematic behavioral pattern, that habit is likely to generalize to other game forms.
-The NFL slots app is a potential source of relapse for many former NFL gamblers.
+Once a user has developed a problematic behavioral pattern, that habit may generalize to other game forms.
+The NFL slots app can be a relapse trigger for former NFL gamblers.

-Coupled with the recent launch of Robinhood NFL betting, NFL gamblers in recovery are facing more challenges than ever before.
+Coupled with the recent launch of Robinhood NFL betting, for example, NFL gamblers in recovery are facing more challenges than ever before.

 Should You Use the NFL Super Bowl Slots App?

-Still, we can say that habit-forming products like the NFL slots platform can be risky for people with underlying mental health issues.
+Potentially habit-forming apps like NFL slots may be risky for those with underlying mental health or impulse control issues.

 Discover more from GamblingHarm.org